The second in Open Cinema's workshops was developed and lead by Ed Webb-Ingall.

 Ed's research looks to recover, reactivate and revive the history and practice of community video.
 Ed gave a brief account, from 1968 to 1981 of the development of a medium and moving image style that continued the tradition of direct cinema (cinema verité) although with radically different in form and content—that of community video making.

 Supported by public funding, the community video movement enabled groups and individuals to use a media that was often used to misrepresent them - through broadcast television, to engage in new forms of collective self-representation.
+Women’s groups, working class communities, gay liberation activists, tenants associations and people of color had the means to explore and represent their own experiences collectively.
 Video’s DIY possibilities was often a technology to encourage community organization.

 After the introduction we participated in a series of exercises that Ed has developed from researching 1970's community film practices.
 We turned to our neighbour and asked their experiences of film making, we brainstormed good and bad qualities of collaboration and made pen-and-paper tag-clouds.
 We then watched a 10 min clip from Fly a Flag for Popular 1974 - a rarely seen Liberation Films documentary about Poplar and the people who live there, seen through their day-to-day lives and through the organisation of the Teviot Festival.
 We discussed our experiences of community belonging, and how they might be different from those depicted in the 1970's.